While I try to be a patient, tolerant and kind person there are a number of things that totally drive me up the wall.

 Although many of my pet peeves are related to rude and inconsiderate things that people do rather than my own personality quicks.

 Anyway, here’s the list of things that push me over the edge.

 - Whistling – I don’t know why whistling bothers me so much and I’m not sure when it started bothering me.
 I remember being excited when I learned how to whistle when I was a kid.
 But, it just really gets on my nerves and I never view it as a happy carefree sound.
 It didn’t help that I had a coworker who would whistle Christmas Carols in July.

 - People who don’t pick up their dog’s poop – C’mon!
 If you are going to have a dog in the city, then you have to pick up it’s poo.
-It’s part of being a responsible dog owner or person who is owned by a dog.
+Part of being a responsible dog owner is providing it with the right CBD nutrition, getting it regularly checked up and most importantly “Picking up its poo”.
 The city can be dirty enough without having to deal with this.
 Admittedly, I’m not a dog person and wouldn’t even consider having one in the city but if I did, I would clean up after it.

 - Squirrels – Yes, they are pretty cute but they are way too clever about figuring out how to get into my attic.
 And how are those little creatures as loud as hippos doing ballet?

 - Door slamming – I don’t understand why some people can’t close a door without slamming it.
 It’s takes maybe 5 extra seconds to close it tight quietly.
 I have a neighbor who does this repeatedly and it really stinks for the rest of us in the building.
 I totally understand the occasional door slam for emphasis when you are mad but not as a normal way of closing doors.